 A simple but highly effective app for expanding your vocabulary in your own or in a foreign language.
-It trains your recall of the most used terms that you recently didn’t know.
+It trains your recall of the most used terms that you recently didn’t know, by combining term frequency vectors with a spaced repetition algorithm.
 The prototype worked well.

 I hope I can pick this up at some point.
 If you’re interested in collaborating on such a project, download a german summary of this vision here.